-Isabelle Edwards is known across the internet as the Diabetes Diva, and if you ever have the privilege of meeting her, you will understand why!
-Isabelle lives with Type 2 Diabetes, but her enthusiasm for life, her kindness, and her glamour are what you remember after spending time with her.
-She is a fierce advocate for those living with Type 2 Diabetes and is committed to raising awareness about the disease and about life as a patient.
+Isabelle Edwards is known across the internet as the Diabetes Diva, and if you ever have the privilege of meeting her, you will quickly understand why.
+Isabelle lives with type 2 diabetes, and her enthusiasm for life, her kindness, and her glamour are what you remember after spending time with her.
+She is a fierce advocate for those living with type 2 diabetes and is committed to raising awareness about the disease and life as a patient.

-Can you tell us about time that you have been challenged by your illness?
+Can you tell us about a time you were challenged by your illness?

 I’m 51 years old now.
 Most of my friends are at the heights of their careers, and sometimes I worry that they cannot see or understand how many ways I am limited by my illness.
 Diabetes can be invisible to others.
 I don’t always look sick.
 So sometimes people think I’m exaggerating about my symptoms, or that I’m seeking attention, or that I don’t want to work.
 I’ve really struggled with that.

 What about a time when you overcame a challenge?